developledh/MatCAT/README.md

-# MaTCat (Materials Calculation and Automation Tool)
+# MaTCat (MaTerials Calculation and Automation Tool)

 ## 📌 Overview
 **Materials Calculation and Automation Tool (VASP)** is a computational tool developed by the **Innovative Nanomaterials Design Lab**.